mr-jstraub/datascience_coursera_cleaningdata/README.md

 More information about the experiment can be found [here](Extract measurements mean and standard deviation) and the url of the datasets (zip) is (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 #### Columns/Variable
+The variables of this dataset come from the accelerometer and gyroscope 3-axial raw signals `Time_Acceleration-XYZ` and `Time_Gyroscope-XYZ`.
+The time domain signals (prefix 'Time') were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (`Time_BodyAcceleration-XYZ` and `Time_GravityAcceleration-XYZ`) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (`Time_BodyAccelerationJerk-XYZ` and `Time_BodyGyroscopeJerk-XYZ`).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (`Time_BodyAccelerationMagnitude, Time_GravityAccelerationMagnitude, Time_BodyAccelerationJerkMagnitude, Time_BodyGyroscopeMagnitude, Time_BodyGyroscopeJerkMagnitude`).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing `Frequency_BodyAcceleration-XYZ, Frequency_BodyAccelerationJerk-XYZ, Frequency_BodyGyroscope-XYZ, Frequency_BodyAccelerationJerkMagnitude, Frequency_BodyGyroscopeMagnitude, Frequency_BodyGyroscopeJerkMagnitude`.

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+*This column description has been taken from the Readme file of the original dataset of the University of Genoa.*

 The final dataset contains the columns:
 - Time_BodyAcceleration_mean_X